 IPS services shall not duplicate any other Medicaid State Plan service or service otherwise available to the member at no cost;

-IPS services are provided to members who are not served by the Louisiana Workforce Commission’s Louisiana Rehabilitation Services (LRS) organization and need more intensive supports;

-IPS services may not be provided if the service is otherwise available under a program funded under the Rehabilitation Act of 1973; and
+Members receiving IPS are not served by LRS except to receive services not covered under IPS such as assistive technology devices/software, home and vehicle modifications, occupational exams/license, tools/equipment, transportation, and uniforms.
+There must be documentation in the member's file that IPS services are not available from programs funded under section 110 of the Rehabilitation Act of 1973; and;

 Incentive payments, subsidies, or unrelated vocational training expenses may not be billed such as but not limited to: incentive payments made to an employer to encourage or subsidize the employer’s participation in a IPS program; payments that are passed through to users of IPS programs; or payments for vocational training that is not directly related to a member’s IPS program.